Additional Info - Biosafety

 What is a novel coronavirus?
 The virus causing coronavirus 2019 (COVID-19) is novel and is not the same as the coronaviruses that commonly circulate among humans and cause mild illness, like the common cold.

 What are the symptoms of COVID-19?
 People with COVID-19 report a wide range of symptoms, ranging from mild to severe illness.
 Symptoms may appear 2-14 days after exposure to the virus.
-People with the following symptoms or combinations of symptoms may have COVID-19.
+Anyone can have mild to severe symptoms.

 In order to minimize the spread of COVID-19 or any other virus, the following precautionary measures from the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) should be followed: